marifarwi/Soilpunk_joulethief/README.md

 The workshop incorporates two experimental approaches simultaneously: one that is focused on peeling back to the bare-bones of communication, and creating our own far from flawless but hyperlocal interpersonal protocols for information transfer.

 And secondly: by exploring the strategies from DIY biotechnology where bacteria found in local iron-rich soil are harnessed to generate and store energy.
 SoilPunk: muddy speculations on desirable techno futures.

+**Timing: this workshop consists of two parts.
+In between part 1 and part 2, make sure there's a break of 15-35 hours.
+The bacteria need this time to grow and multiply, and charge your mud batteries.**

 ## Table of contents